MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_1_Workwithsegments.md

 # Exercise 2: Create a segment with exclusion

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.
 Ensure you are in the **Real-time marketing** section.

 2. Navigate to **Segments** under the **Audience** group.